paketo-buildpacks/rfcs/text/utilities/0004-source-removal-buildpack.md

   benefit from such functionality.

 ## Implementation
-The Rust Buildpacks will be moved into the `paketo-buildpacks` Github organization and become a part of the Utility sub-team.
+ForestEckhardt's Source Removal buildpack will be moved into the `paketo-buildpacks` Github organization and become a part of the Utility sub-team.

 The following changes will be made:
 - [Source Removal CNB](https://github.com/ForestEckhardt/source-removal) moved to Paketo